skellis46/slipbox/pressure, stress and strain - the body in time.md

 ### pressure, stress and strain

 Tell story about Jim.
-But these conceptualisations -- perhaps even abstractions -- have no place in this story this morning.
+But these conceptualisations (try as I might) -- perhaps even abstractions -- have no place in this story this morning.
 Sorry Jim.
 Placing these ideas on the table.
 They are a means by which to frame what will come.

 - neoliberalism?